Waste and Recycling Co-ordinators

-The following provides details on how to become a recycling coordinator and what it involves.
+The following provides details on how to become a Waste and Recycling coordinator and what it involves.

-The role of the School Recycling Coordinator is absolutely central to the implementation of the University’s Recycling and Waste Management Policy 2010.
+The role of the Waste and Recycling Coordinator is central to the implementation of the University’s Recycling and Waste Management Policy.

 For more information on our policy, follow the link below:

-Where Schools are large, and particularly where they cover more than one site, Local Recycling Coordinators should be appointed so they may act for a particular building or local administrative unit.
+Normally a Head of School will nominate a person in the School as the coordinator.
+Where Schools are large, and particularly where they cover more than one site, local Waste and Recycling Coordinators should be appointed so they may act for a particular building or local administrative unit.